Absence of sound is not the end of hearing,

 As a first answer to the question of how chanting may be soteriologically beneficial, Chen mentions the spontaneity that monks perform in the moments of free chant in the communal liturgy:

-According to Dharmakīrti, the immediate experience is said to be "free from conceptualization" (quoted in Thupten Jinpa, 2020, 65).
-Chen's point is that by way of emphasizing sound in and of itself, the chanter does not superimpose this immediate experience with the "unreal web of concepts" (Dunne, 1996, 535) that, according to Chen, a musical composition brings to the experience of sound.
-Instead of only being caught up in connecting sounds in order to create a musical composition, this non-conceptual engagement allows a heightened awareness of the momentariness of mental states (Chen, 2001, 36)–the chanter becomes aware of the moment-to-moment fluctuations of mental phenomena rising and falling.
+According to Dharmakīrti, the immediate experience is said to be "free from conceptualization" (quoted in Thupten Jinpa 2020, 65), and Chen's point seems to be that, by way of emphasizing sound in and of itself, the chanter does not superimpose this immediate experience with the "unreal web of concepts" (Dunne 1996, 535) that, according to Chen, a conventional musical composition brings to the experience of sound.
+Instead of only being caught up in connecting sounds in order to create a musical composition, this non-conceptual engagement allows a heightened awareness of the momentariness of mental states (Chen 2001, 36)–the chanter becomes aware of the moment-to-moment fluctuations of mental phenomena rising and falling.

-Chen describes this way of observing as "reflective" (Chen, 2001, 36), which I here interpret to metaphorically mean 'providing a reflection' in the same way as a mirror reflects light, rather than meaning 'deep in thought' (which is the other meanings of this word).
-In other words, it is not a kind of introspective observation where the chanters 'turn inward' and reflect on their momentary experiences as objects.
-Rather, this kind of reflective observation of the momentariness of phenomena is reflexive and non-dual.
-I will discuss this reflexivity closer in the second part of the next section as it is this reflexivity itself that in Chen's article constitutes the second answer to why chanting can impart wisdom.
+It is important to note that Chen describes this way of observing as "reflective" (Chen 2001, 36).
+With the usage of this word, I interpret Chen to have in mind the kind of pure reflection that a mirror provides, not meaning 'deep in thought' (the other meaning of this word).
+In other words, it is not an introspection where the chanters reflect on their momentary 'inner' experiences as objects.
+The reflective nature of the momentary phenomena means that they are perceived reflexively–no subject perceiving an object but the mere experience of phenomena arising non-dually.
+I will discuss this reflexivity in more detail below, as it is this reflexivity that constitutes Chen's second answer to why chanting can impart wisdom.

-It is the act of spontaneous, free, chanting that provides this heightened nondual 'access' to the underlying momentary rising and falling of mental phenomena that we usually, in everyday life, do not pay attention to.
-If the chanter were to every day repeat the same melody over and over again, the chanter would start doing it habitually and mindlessly instead of mindfully aware: "[r]epetitious chanting may draw chanters into an unreflective state of mind, depriving them of the ability to detect their inner situation" (Chen, 2001, 36).
-The act of creating musical variation when chanting is thus, according to Chen, something that directly tunes the monastic community in accord with "the underlying theme in Buddhism that the world (both internal and external) is constantly changing" (Chen, 2001, 35-36).
+According to Chen, the act of performing spontaneous, free chant provides a heightened non-dual 'access' to the underlying momentary rising and falling of mental phenomena that we usually, in everyday life, do not pay attention to.
+If the chanter were to every day repeat the same melody over and over again, the chanter would start doing it habitually and mindlessly instead of mindfully aware: "[r]epetitious chanting may draw chanters into an unreflective state of mind, depriving them of the ability to detect their inner situation" (Chen 2001, 36).
+The act of creating musical variation when chanting is thus, according to Chen, something that directly tunes the monastic community in accord with "the underlying theme in Buddhism that the world (both internal and external) is constantly changing" (Chen 2001, 35-36).

-From my own experiences of improvising, what I find soteriologically valuable about improvising is not that it forces one to dwell solely in the present momentariness, but rather that it allows one to dwell in an experience where the radical interfusion of past, present, and future happens.
+From my own experiences of improvising, what I find soteriologically valuable is not that improvisation forces one to dwell solely in the present moment.
+Instead, it is how it allows one to dwell in an experience where a radical interfusion of past, present, and future happens.
 Improvisation is more about recognizing the boundless interpenetration of the three times rather than just focusing on the 'present moment'.
-This interfusion is not about overlaying the experience of direct perception with conceptuality, as Chen implies, but rather the phenomenal content of emptiness.
-Accepting the view that there is an interfusion of the three times is in accord with the teaching of sūtras such as the Avataṃsaka where emptiness is equated with radical interpenetration and non-obstruction of the three times.
-While being able to be only in the present moment has soteriological value for the beginning meditator who needs to be able to put an end to relentless mental time-travel that happens in the form of daydreaming about the future and past, a more profound meditation happens when such a single-minded focus on the present moment alone is replaced by, as Fǎzàng describes it, seeing that past and present are without distinction and "penetrate each other without obstruction" (in Gregory, 1991, 155).
+This interfusion is not about overlaying the direct perception of the present moment with conceptuality, as Chen implies.
+Instead, this interfusion is the phenomenal content of emptiness according to sūtras such as the Avataṃsaka, where emptiness is equated with the radical interpenetration and non-obstruction of the three times.
+While being able to be only in the present moment has soteriological value for the beginning meditator who needs to be able to put an end to relentless mental time-travel that happens in the form of daydreaming about the future and past, a more profound meditation is possible when such a single-minded focus on the present moment alone is replaced by, as Fǎzàng describes it, seeing that past and present are without distinction and "penetrate each other without obstruction" (in Gregory 1991, 155).

-Another profound soteriological value from collective improvisation that Chen gesticulates toward is the fact that collective improvisation allows the chanters to experience Mind as fundamentally relational and communal.
-Improvising does not reveal Mind as some kind of personal, "innermost being" of an isolated self, but rather as something fundamentally non-dual, empty, and relational.
+Another profound soteriological value from collective improvisation that Chen gesticulates toward is how collective improvisation allows the chanters to experience Mind as fundamentally communal.
+Improvising does not reveal Mind as the personal, "innermost being" of an isolated Self.
+Instead, improvising reveals Mind as something non-dual, empty, and relational.
 As Chen emphasizes, it is not about "one's own" spontaneous decisions of musical variation, but about taking part in an intersubjective, ego-less musical practice—to achieve interpersonal harmony with the monastic community.
-This state is indeed radically different from our saṃsāric mode of operating as individual agents.
+Such a state is radically different from our saṃsāric mode of operating as individual agents.

 The nature of hearing